takuya-jazeera/my-model-collections/README.md

 I modeled them with Blender 4.0.
 I cannot ensure that you can edit them with previous version.
 You can learn how to make animation by watching videos in Youtube or something.

+## For Godot users

+You can export the models with .gltf format.
+Unfortunatelly, we cannot import each material as it is.
+If you want to custom models, you need to setup with materials in Godot Editor.
+It's could be cumbersome work, so I'm planning to find more easierway.

 # License

 I'm working on adding animation for each model but you are free to modify or try some motion